Fiserv/exchange/docs/getting-started/getting-started-funding.md

 The billing block is used to call out specific fee amounts to be collected, and can support billing gross fees + Service fees (depending on configuration of the submerchant).
 This is primarily used as part of a gross instruction.

+For the billing block:
- "type": "DEBIT" -> Not supported for the Billing block "type:: "CREDIT" -> Credits the specified amount, debiting from the submerchant (will net out for service fess configured for NET)
+`type: CREDIT` Credits the specified amount, debiting from the submerchant (will net out for service fess configured for NET) `type: DEBIT` Not supported for the Billing block

 ```json
 {